 Timber Harvest Review

 CDFW reviews THPs for private and state-owned forest land.
 CDFW reviews for potential significant impacts to wildlife, plants, and water quality.
 CDFW's Botanical Guidelines inform THP applicants, Registered Professional Foresters, review agency staff, and the public of CDFW's botanical review objectives.
 CDFW also assesses the likelihood that a THP would result in the ‘take’ of a species protected pursuant to the California Endangered Species Act (CESA).
 CDFW conducts this review as a ‘responsible agency’ under CEQA, and as a trustee of California's natural resources.
 As a result of its review, CDFW may recommend changes to the THP necessary to avoid significant impacts to natural resources and take of a protected species.
 If significant impacts resulting from a THP can't be avoided, the THP may need to include mitigation to reduce those impacts to below a level of significance.
 If a THP will result in the take of a species protected pursuant to CESA, an incidental take permit from CDFW is required.
-A Lake and Streambed Alteration Agreement with CDFW is commonly required if a THP requires roads over waterways, the impoundment of water, or any flow obstruction or disturbance to the bed, channel, or bank of, a river, stream, or lake.
+A Lake and Streambed Alteration Agreement with CDFW is commonly warranted if a THP requires roads over waterways, the diversion of water, or any flow obstruction or disturbance to the bed, channel, or bank of, a river, stream, or lake.

 As the CEQA lead agency, the Department of Forestry and Fire Protection (Cal Fire) conducts final review and approval of all THPs.
 Cal Fire considers the recommendations from reviewing agencies to avoid significant impacts, avoid take of protected species, and implement mitigation.
-Two CDFW regional offices review THPs.
+Four CDFW regional offices review THPs.
 Other reviewing agencies typically include Regional Water Quality Control Boards and the California Geological Survey.
 The Department of Parks and Recreation and local governments also participate in review when the THP has the potential to affect resources within their jurisdiction.